How to Write Thesis Statement: A Practical Guide for Your Paper

 See the difference?
 The weak statements are just facts.
 You can't argue with them.
 The strong ones, on the other hand, take a debatable position that must be proven with evidence and analysis.

 Think of it this way: your thesis is the roadmap for your reader, much like how a good executive summary guides a busy decision-maker.
-If you want to dive deeper into crafting punchy, clear introductions, exploring some strategies for writing executive summaries can offer some surprisingly relevant insights.
+If you want to dive deeper into crafting punchy, clear introductions, exploring some can offer some surprisingly relevant insights.
 It’s all about setting expectations right from the very beginning.

 The Three Ingredients of a Powerful Thesis